-Dar Mr. Graham:
+Dear Mr. Graham:

-We are in receipt of your recently issued draft audit report on "Non-Pedagogical Pensioners of the New York City Department of Education Working for the City after Retirement" during the period January 1, 2006 through December 31, 2006.
-For the period under consideration, you did identify five pensioners of the Board of Education Retirement System (BERS) who you cite as being re-employed in violation of the New York State Education Law (Title 2, Article 52, § 2575), and the New York City Charter (§ 1117), the RSSL §211 and §212 or the New City Charter § 1117, and had thus collected pension benefits for which they were not entitled to.
+We are in receipt of your recently issued draft audit report on "Non-Pedagogical Pensioners of the New York City Department of Education Working for the City after Retirement" during the period January 1, 2007 through December 31, 2007.
+For the period under consideration, you did identify two pensioners of the Board of Education Retirement System (BERS) who you cite as being re-employed in violation of the New York State Education Law (Title 2, Article 52, § 2575), and the New York City Charter (§1117), the RSSL §211 and §212 and had thus collected pension benefits for which they were not entitled to.

-We are currently reviewing the findings and where we concur with your conclusions will seek repayment of all overpaid funds.
+We have reviewed the findings and we concur with your conclusions, will seek repayment of all overpaid funds.
 Lastly, we would like to extend our gratitude to you and all parties involved in conducting this audit.
 Thank you.